-Note that the initial pass through the Read Status flow chart will generate a 16-bit CRC value that is the result of clearing the CRC generator and then shifting in the command byte followed by the two address bytes, and finally the data bytes beginning at the first addressed memory location and continuing through to the last byte of the addressed EPROM Status data page.
+Note that the initial pass through the Read Status flow chart will generate a 16-bit CRC value that is the result of clearing the CRC generator and then shifting in the command byte followed by the 2 address bytes, and finally the data bytes beginning at the first addressed memory location and continuing through to the last byte of the addressed EPROM Status data page.
 The last byte of a Status data page always has an ending address of xx7 or xxFH.
-Subsequent passes through the Read Status flow chart will generate a 16-bit CRC that is the result of clearing the CRC generator and then shifting in the new data bytes starting at the first byte of the next page of the EPROM Status data field.
+Subsequent passes through the Read Status flow chart will generate a 16-bit CRC that is the result of clearing the CRC generator and then shifting in the new data bytes, starting at the first byte of the next page of the EPROM Status data field.

-This feature is provided since the EPROM Status information may change over time making it impossible to program the data once and include an accompanying CRC that will always be valid.
+This feature is provided since the EPROM Status information may change over time, making it impossible to program the data once and include an accompanying CRC that will always be valid.
 Therefore, the Read Status command supplies a 16-bit CRC that is based on and always is consistent with the current data stored in the EPROM Status data field.
+After the 16-bit CRC of the last EPROM Status data page is read, the bus master will receive logical 1s from the DS2505 until a reset pulse is issued.
+The Read Status command sequence can be ended at any point by issuing a reset pulse.